CityOfNewYork/patterns-cli/readme.md

 $ npm install @nycopportunity/pttrn --no-optional
 ```

 These dependencies are required by the default configuration or recommended npm scripts.
-If you project is relying on many of the Framework's default configurations or you want to model your project to closely resemble the original configuration then it is recommended to include them in your project.
+If your project is relying on many of the Framework's default configurations or you want to model your project to closely resemble the original configuration then it is recommended to include them in your project.

 [Back to table of contents ^](#contents)